How to Create a Colour Grade for Film Stills in Adobe Camera Raw and Export It

 After colour grading

-I’ve gone for a colour in the midtones to balance nicely with the greens and yellows in the shadows and highlights.
+I’ve gone for a purple colour in the midtones to balance nicely with the greens and yellows in the shadows and highlights.
 I’m happy with the colours, but it all looks a little luminous!
 We can fix that with a quick adjustment in Color Mixer.

 Color Mixer